Marco-ProspectivePhD/home/_pages/about.md

   - /about.html
 ---

 I am a final-year master student in the Faculty of Information, University of Toronto.
-I am currently researching on socio-technical infrastructure of technology in social movement with a broader interest on technology that protects democracy - From social media, AI, to cryptography and decentralization.
-I am advised by Professor [Vera Khovanskaya](https://verakhovanskaya.github.io/) on my master's thesis and am working with Profssor [Priyank Chandra](https://www.priyankc.com/) as part of the [Socio-Technical Resistence and Ethical Technologies (STREET) Lab](https://www.streetlab.tech/).
+I am currently researching on socio-technical infrastructure of technology in social movement with a broader interest on technologies that protect our democracy - From social media, AI, to cryptography and tactices in using them.
+I am very fortunate to be advised by Professor [Vera Khovanskaya](https://verakhovanskaya.github.io/) on my master's thesis and by Profssor [Priyank Chandra](https://www.priyankc.com/) as part of the [Socio-Technical Resistence and Ethical Technologies (STREET) Lab](https://www.streetlab.tech/).
+The two kind souls who showed me the world by teaching me how to read and write :D

+My academic background includes a Master of Information - Data Science and Information Systems from the University of Toronto, and a Bachelor of Business Administration - Management Sciences from City University of Hong Kong.